tecla5/red-editor/Readme.md

 - `NodeRegistry` registry of available nodes
 - `Nodes` collection of nodes
 - `TextFormat` used to format text for url, email etc. for HTML display
-- `Bidi` bidirectional text diaplay (RTL - Right then Left, LTR - Left then Right)
+- `Bidi` bidirectional text display (RTL - Right then Left, LTR - Left then Right)

 ### Ui structure